 I Have An Agent

 I know a lot of buyers don’t see the harm in calling other agents to ask questions, but what they fail to realize is they’re probably not calling the listing agent.
 Odds are they’re calling an agent, no different than the agent they’re working with, who will have to take time to find out the answer.

 My Agent is on Vacation or Unavailable

 Who is supposed to show me homes, option 3: If your agent is on vacation or unavailable to show you homes they should make arrangements for someone else to assist you.
-Whether it’s a fellow associate, their broker or even the listing agent they shouldn’t leave you hanging.
+Whether it’s a fellow associate, their broker, or even the listing agent they shouldn’t leave you hanging.

 I Only Want to Deal with the Listing Agent

 Who is supposed to show me homes, option 4: You might think you’ll save money or it’ll be easier dealing directly with the listing agent, but that isn’t always the case.
 Who is the listing agent working for?
 Odds are they’re working for the seller, even if they are a dual agent or transaction broker.
 The listing agent has already established a relationship with the seller and may look out for their best interests whether they are supposed to or not.

 However, by having your own agent they will be able to educate you about the current market conditions.
 Discuss the positives and negatives of a home.
-They will also be able to review comparables, help you structure an offer that doesn’t only benefit the seller and negotiate the best possible terms.
-Plus, working with a buyer’s agent is usually free, so why wouldn’t you hire your own agent?
+They will also be able to review comparables, help you structure an offer that doesn’t only benefit the seller, and negotiate the best possible terms.
+Plus, working with a buyer’s agent is usually free, so why wouldn’t you hire your own real estate agent?

 Please consider spreading the word and sharing; Who is Supposed to Show Me Homes for Sale?If you're looking to buy a home you might be wondering who is supposed to show me homes for sale and the answer might surprise you. #realestate #homebuying

 About the Author